-"Agency competition advocate" means the GSA Competition Advocate in the Office of Acquisition Policy.
+"Agency competition advocate" means the GSA Competition Advocate in the Office of the Chief Acquisition Officer.

 "Assigned counsel" means the attorney employed by the Office of General Counsel (including offices of Regional Counsel) assigned to provide legal review or assistance.